-In Europe, the idea of a vacuum device to repair the concave chest deformity has been discussed for many years.
-However, technology always trailed behind.,
+In Europe, the idea of a vacuum device to repair concave chest deformity has been discussed for many years.
+However, technology always trailed behind.

 The materials were insufficient, and adverse side effects occurred.
 The suction cups used at this time were made of glass.